octanner/ios-team/swift-style-guide.md

 ## Private Properties

 Private properties should be used where possible, hiding how a class does its work and allowing it to change over time without impacting surrounding classes.
 All non-private properties should be considered part of a class's published API, and changes to those will likely cause a ripple of changes to other classes.
-Read-only properties should declare their setters to be private.
+Read-only `@NSManaged` properties should declare their setters to be private.

 **For example:**